 Corporate Treasurer – ANZSCO 221212

-- Manages corporate funding, liquidity and financial risk associated with the profitable development and operation of an organisation.
+- Corporate Treasurer manages corporate funding, liquidity and financial risk associated with the profitable development and operation of an organisation.
 May be involved in acquisitions, disposals and joint ventures.
 Registration or licensing may be required.

 - Skill Level